 10 videos and podcasts for policymakers on 10 aspects of climate change.
 All you need to know and what we need you to know.

-We have three academics representing the University at COP27.
+We have several academics representing the University of Bristol at COP28.
 They are:

-Dr Colin Nolden, University of Bristol Law School
+Dr Colin Nolden, sustainable energy governance, University of Bristol Law School

-Dr Alix Dietzel, School of Sociology, Politics and International Studies
+Dr Alix Dietzel, climate justice, School of Sociology, Politics and International Studies

 Dr Alix Dietzel, email@example.com.